freedomofpress/dangerzone/README.md

 Take potentially dangerous PDFs, office documents, or images and convert them to a safe PDF.

+_This is a work in progress and is not quite ready for daily use yet._

 ![Screenshot](./assets/screenshot.png)

 Dangerzone works like this: You give it a document that you don't know if you can trust (for example, an email attachment).
 Inside of a sandbox, dangerzone converts the document to a PDF (if it isn't already one), and then converts the PDF into raw pixel data: a huge list of of RGB color values for each page.
 Then, in a separate sandbox, dangerzone takes this pixel data and converts it back into a PDF.